<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=345344538922740&amp;ev=PageView&amp;noscript=1">

 How to avoid 86'ing

-If you constantly find yourself "86ing" (removing) menu items, it can be frustrating for both you and your customers.
-Here are some practical ways to minimize the need to pull items from your menu and keep things running smoothly.
+If you find yourself pulling menu items all the time, it's a hassle for both you and your customers.
+Here are some smart ways to reduce the need to yank things off the menu and keep things running smoothly.

 The most common reason for 86ing is running out of ingredients.
 Tighten up your inventory tracking to avoid over-ordering or under-ordering.
 Implementing a POS (Point of Sale) system that links to your inventory can provide real-time updates, so you always know what’s available.
 This can help you predict trends and adjust stock levels to meet demand.

-If you’re repeatedly 86ing the same items, it might be time to reassess your menu.
-Are those dishes too costly to maintain, or are they just not popular?
-Streamlining your menu can reduce the burden on your kitchen and suppliers, focusing on dishes that are both customer favorites and sustainable for your business.
+If you keep pulling the same items, it might be time to rethink your menu.
+Are those things too pricey to keep up with, or are they just not that popular?
+Streamlining your menu can help you focus on dishes that are customer faves and sustainable for your business.

-Reliable suppliers are essential to maintaining a steady stock.
-Regular communication with your suppliers ensures that you’re aware of potential delays or shortages.
-Having backup suppliers or alternate ingredients for key dishes can help keep your menu intact when your primary source is unavailable.
+Reliable suppliers are the key to keeping a steady stock.
+Regular communication with your suppliers will keep you in the loop about any potential delays or shortages.
+Having backup suppliers or alternative ingredients for key dishes can help you keep going even if the primary source is out.

-If spoilage is a reason for 86ing, take a closer look at your kitchen processes.
-Are items being stored properly?
-Are prep staff over-prepping certain ingredients that go to waste?
-Streamlining prep work and improving storage techniques can extend the shelf life of perishables, reducing waste and shortages.
+If spoilage is the reason for having to '86 an item, it's worth taking a closer look at your kitchen processes.
+Are items being stored properly ?
+Are your prep staff over-prepping certain ingredients that go to waste ?
+Taking a close look at your prep work and storage techniques can make a big difference in extending the shelf life of perishables, reducing waste and those awkward shortages when you've run out of something.

-Sometimes, customer demand changes and certain items might not sell as well.
-By regularly analyzing sales data, you can identify trends and adjust the quantity of ingredients you keep in stock.
-Seasonal trends and local events can also impact which items are popular at certain times.
+Customer tastes can change in an instant, and some items just don't sell as well as they used to.
+By regularly looking over your sales data, you can spot trends and adjust the amount of ingredients you keep in stock before they start piling up.
+Seasonal trends and local events also have a big impact on what people want to eat and drink at different times.

-When a menu item does need to be 86ed, communicate this clearly with your customers.
-If they understand that it’s due to factors beyond your control, like a supplier shortage, they’re more likely to be understanding.
-Having backup suggestions ready can also help smooth things over.
+When a menu item has to be '86ed, be upfront and honest with your customers - let them know what's going on.
+If they understand that it's not just your fault (like a supplier shortage or something), they're more likely to be understanding.
+Having some backup suggestions ready to go can also help smooth things over.

 Conclusion